-- Publish a new version of an existing item: Mark this option to update an existing content item in Review 360, then select the item you want to update.
+- Publish a new version of an existing item: Mark this option to update an existing content item located in your personal or team folder in Review 360, then select the item you want to update.
 (Review 360 keeps track of version history, so you can still view previously published versions of the content item.)

 By default, Quizmaker uses an image of the first slide in your quiz as the thumbnail image on your Review 360 home page, but you can choose a different image.